A Lot or a Little?

-Air Bud: World Pup has a big heart and positive values involving sharing, cooperation, and friendship, but it never gets preachy or sappy.
-There also are lots of adorable dogs, the soccer scenes are well-filmed, and young children will marvel at Buddy's athletic prowess.
+This film has a big heart and positive values involving sharing, cooperation, and friendship, but it never gets preachy or sappy.
+Air Bud: World Pup also features lots of adorable dogs, the soccer scenes are well-filmed and seem realistic despite the canine player, and young children will marvel at Buddy's athletic prowess.

-For older kids, the movie touches on such issues as first love and dealing with a parent's remarriage.
-The movie also is refreshingly non-sexist, typified by Emma's superior soccer skills and an epilogue featuring appearances by U.S. women's soccer team notables Brandi Chastain, Brianna Scurry, and Trisha Venturini.
+For older kids, the movie touches on issues like first love and dealing with a parent's remarriage.
+For its era, the movie also refreshingly pays tribute to women athletes, as shown by Emma's superior soccer skills and an epilogue with appearances by U.S. women's soccer team notables Brandi Chastain, Brianna Scurry, and Trisha Venturini.